 Remember, banks are making a bet on you.
 They are willing to give you an attractive promotional rate and they are counting on you not paying off your balance on time.
 If you don’t pay off your debt before the promotional rate expires, you’ll be hit with a considerably higher revert rate, which often falls in the 25%-30% range.

 But you don’t have to get stuck with this rate.
-Instead, do your homework ahead of time and make sure the revert rate is not excessive.
+Instead, do your homework ahead of time and make sure the standard rate is not excessive.

 Even better, only get a balance transfer rate if you know you can pay off the balance during the promotional period.

 Balance transfer accounts can be very expensive

 Most banks charge a balance transfer fee of 1% to 3% as well as the annual service fee.

-In the “Pros” section above, we showed you an example of a balance transfer credit card which saved you money.
+In the “Pros” section above, we showed you an example of a balance transfer credit card that saved you money.

 Now let’s take a look at a balance transfer that’s not quite a slam dunk like before.

 Let’s say you have a credit card with a $3,000 balance at 20% interest.